-Non-scientific personnel
+Non-scientific personnel (NSP) at universities

 Funding for the appointment of non-scientific personnel required to conduct the research project can only be requested if funding for a PhD student or postdoc is also requested.
 A maximum of € 100,000 can be requested for non-scientific personnel.
-This can concern personnel such as student assistants, programmers, technical assistants or analysts.
-Depending on the job grade, you can choose from salary tables for vocational, higher education and academic non-scientific personnel.
+This can concern personnel such as student assistants, programmers, technical assistants and analysts.
+Depending on the job grade, you can choose from salary tables for non-scientific personnel with vocational (MBO), higher education (HBO) or university (Academisch) qualifications.